The Sakura of Kawazu – 河津の桜

 Alternatively, we also recommend to rent a car, since riding among Izu’s landscape is just charming.

-Aiming to see the early blooming, I visited Kawazu in February: I remember I saw some cherry trees from the train before getting off at the station.
+Aiming to see the early blooming, we visited Kawazu in February: we remember seeing some cherry trees from the train before getting off at the station.

-This area’s nature, enlightened by a clear blue sky, really impressed me.
+This area’s nature, enlightened by a clear blue sky, really impressed us.

 By starting the journey from the station you can see the trees running along the sides of a river flowing into the ocean, a breathtaking view.